Filmmaking - BA Hons Degree

 Next available course:

 The school of Creative Arts and Digital Industry provides an environment of support and encouragement to all of our students with a focus on developing the individual as a creative problem solver.
-At the end of three years you will have developed the skills, knowledge and experience required to take you to your next step in life, whether post-graduate study or employment, with confidence, a greater understanding of what kind of impact you want to make on the world and the tools to make it happen.
+In three years you will have developed the skills, knowledge and experience required to take you to your next step in life, whether post-graduate study or employment, with confidence, a greater understanding of what kind of impact you want to make on the world and the tools to make it happen.

 Ideally students should have a minimum of 96 UCAS points in an appropriate discipline and GCSE English Language grade C/4 or above (or equivalent).
 However, if you are a mature student (over 19) we can consider your application on a case by case basis.
 If you have relevant work experience or can demonstrate a passion and understanding of film then we may be able to offer you a place.
 If you are in any way unsure about whether you have relevant experience please contact the programme leader.